darrensemusemu/certify-d-api/README.md

 # Certify-d API

 This project supports `Certify-d`'s efforts as an online document certification platform.
+[What this project tries to solve.](https://notarycapetown.co.za/blog/why-you-need-to-certify-documents/)

 ## Architecture